Azdaroth/Azdaroth.github.io/source/_posts/2017-05-27-ember-tips-testing-outgoing-http-requests.markdown

 });
 ```

 Again, our test has a very simple structure: we visit the `tasks` route where all the tasks are displayed and delete the one we created in the test's setup.
-To make sure that the request was performed to the right enpoint we take advantage of the fact that `ember-cli-mirage` user `pretender` under the hood which keeps track of all handled requests in `handledRequests` property.
+To make sure that the request was performed to the right endpoint we take advantage of the fact that `ember-cli-mirage` uses `pretender` under the hood which keeps track of all handled requests in `handledRequests` property.
 Thanks to this feature, we can identify our request based on the **URL** and the **request method**.

 ## Wrapping Up

 Testing **outgoing requests** in Ember might not be the most obvious thing to do.
 Fortunately, thanks to <a href="https://github.com/pretenderjs/pretender" target="_blank">pretender</a> and <a href="https://github.com/samselikoff/ember-cli-mirage" target="_blank">ember-cli-mirage</a>, we can easily verify both the **URLs** of the endpoints where the requests were performed to and the **request body** that was sent with the request.

+P.S.
+I've just started **writing a book** about **test-driving Ember** applications.
+If you found this article useful, you are going to love it :). **Subscribe** to my newsletter to get updates and promotion code once it's released.